Requests to be excused for a reason not listed above should submit a written statement.

 The Jury Office adheres to the random selection process set out in the law.
 Because it is random, some people who are willing to serve may never be asked, and others who are not willing to be served may be asked frequently.

-Under certain circumstances, such as permanent mental or physical disability (75 years or older), jury staff can permanently remove a name from its records.
-Please explain your situation in writing on the questionnaire and return it to the Jury Office.
+Under certain circumstances, such as permanent mental or physical disability, jury staff can permanently remove a name from its records.
+Please explain your situation in writing and return it to the Jury Office.
 You will be notified by mail of the decision whether or not to grant your request.

 The law automatically disqualifies non-citizens, convicted felons whose civil rights have not been restored, and people under 18 years of age from jury service.